 People who take prescription drugs for health reasons or those who are abusing narcotics that can increase heart rate, like cocaine, can run the risk of experiencing chest pain because of an interaction with both substances and alcohol.
 Additionally, cigarettes can cause chest pain when combined with alcohol because this increases blood pressure and can increase symptoms of acid reflux.

-One of the causes for a sharp or stabbing pain in the chest after drinking alcohol could be acid reflux.
+One of the causes of a sharp or stabbing pain in the chest after drinking alcohol could be acid reflux.
 Consuming alcohol in excessive amounts can cause acid reflux, which occurs when the sphincter muscle at the lower end of the esophagus allows stomach acid back up into the esophagus.

 While acid reflux is commonly associated with certain foods and drinking alcohol in combination with these foods can exacerbate acid reflux, alcohol abuse by itself can worsen acid reflux symptoms because it damages the inside of the esophagus.
 Additionally, alcohol consumed with drinks that cause acid reflux, such as orange juice or soda, can aggravate the symptoms.